Droit du seigneur: Europe

 The medieval marriage fine or merchet has sometimes been interpreted as a payment for the droit du seigneur to be waived.
 Alternatively, it has been interpreted as compensation to the lord for the young women leaving his lands.
-Encyclopedia Britannica states that the evidence indicates it was a monetary tax related to vassal marriages, since a considerable number of seigneurial rights revolved around marriage.
+Encyclopædia Britannica states that the evidence indicates it was a monetary tax related to vassal marriages, since a considerable number of seigneurial rights revolved around marriage.

 A similar payment to church authorities has also been interpreted as relating to the droit du seigneur.
-However, according to British scholar W. D. Howarth, the Roman Catholic Church at some times prohibited consummation of a marriage on the first night.
+However, according to British scholar W. D. Howarth, the Catholic Church at some times prohibited consummation of a marriage on the first night.
 The payment was for an indulgence from the church to waive this prohibition.

+In the Wooing of Emer in Irish mythology the King Conchobar has the droit du seigneur over all marriages of his subjects.
+He is afraid of Cú Chulainn's reaction if he exercises it in this case, but is equally afraid of losing his authority if he does not.
+The druid Cathbad suggests a solution: Conchobar sleeps with Emer on the night of the wedding, but Cathbad sleeps between them.

 The biography of Gerald of Aurillac written by Odo of Cluny (879–942) gives an account of the young nobleman demanding to rape one of his serfs, only to have the act averted by a miracle, sending Gerald on the road to sainthood.
 American historian Vern Bullough suggested that this illustrates that such behaviour was commonplace in the period, and that the "legend [of droit du seigneur] reflected the reality".

 In the 14th-century French epic poem Baudouin de Sebourc, a tyrannical lord claims the jus primae noctis unless he receives part of the bride's dowry.